Being a leader isn’t what I expected.

 Messy, tired, and changed by this journey are your goals for this season.

 Let the vision of the future encourage you instead of making you feel like you’re not doing enough.
-This season is hard, acknowledging that isn’t sinful.
-God knows it’s hard and He still called you to it because it’s worth it.
-He’s taking you through this season,, because you’re worth it.
+This season is hard, acknowledging the struggle isn’t sinful.
+God knows this is hard and still chose to call you to it because the work is worth the investment.
+God’s taking you through this season of heavy lifting, because you’re worth the investment.

-Becoming a Christian leader isn’t just about developing your own relationship with God.
+Saying “YES” to Christian leadership isn’t just about developing your own relationship with God.

-You can do that privately with Him and never lead anyone.
-Leadership requires us to stand in front of our community and reveal to them, what they cannot yet see on their own.
+You can do that privately and never lead anyone.
+Leadership requires us to stand in front of our community and reveal to people what they cannot yet see on their own.

-That mess, watered by your sweat and tears, will grow into the beautiful vision God has shown you.
-Give yourself permission to be here, in the midst of the process, and to be transformed.
+Your messy calling, watered by your sweat and tears, will grow into the beautiful vision God has shown you.
+Give yourself permission to be here, in the messy middle, and to be transformed by the experience.

-You may pick up a few scars along the way, but what great warrior hasn’t?
+You may pick up a few scars along the way, but what great Christian leader, prophet, or warrior hasn’t?